 If we were to consider a real example, consider the need to provide security services within an application.
 One part of that process is the role of an authentication manager.
 Some service needs to take credentials and provide an identity.
 There are a whole range of choices.
 An application developer could create their own service.
 They could use an open source product like IdentityServer, or a hosted service like Auth0 or Stormpath.
 Many different identity providers also provide service APIs for doing authentication. e.g. AzureAD, Facebook, Google, LinkedIn, Twitter, Github.

-Currently there are minimal facilities for doing this "service discovery" in any kind of automated way.
+Currently there are minimal facilities for doing this “service discovery” in any kind of automated way.
 If we look into the past, some will remember UDDI as promising this kind of capability.
-More recently, apis.io was created as a search engine to facilitate the discovery process.
+More recently we have seen search engines created to facilitate the discovery process.

 Where Is It Now?